Bug #9605

 Currently it raises "ArgumentError: wrong number of arguments (1 for 2)".
 It feels a bit strange to me if that behavior continues but is different the similar example with an array and lambda converted to a block.

-nobu (Nobuyoshi Nakada) I meant to tell you how honored I am that you and matz are taking so much time talking about this issue and even considering changing this small corner of ruby itself.
+@nobu (Nobuyoshi Nakada) I meant to tell you how honored I am that you and matz are taking so much time talking about this issue and even considering changing this small corner of ruby itself.
 The idea of changing the language because of something I noticed does feel a little intimidating to me though :)

 Thank you for all your hard work building this language I love and let me know if there's anything more I can do to help with this issue.

-Updated by ko1 (Koichi Sasada) over 3 years ago
+Updated by ko1 (Koichi Sasada) about 10 years ago

 - Assignee set to matz (Yukihiro Matsumoto)